Batam To Dumai By Ferry

-As I walked in it struck me, what a busy and noisy place it was, with loads of people around.
-There were loads of ticket booths, and they’re all calling out for your business.
-All of a sudden I thought I heard somebody call Mr Garry, no I’m hearing things, nobody knows my name here, there it was again, Mr Garry over here, Mr Garry.
-I looked to see who was calling, it was a lady in one of the ticket booths.
+As I walked into the terminal, it struck me what a busy place it was, packed with people.
+There were loads of ticket booths, and they were all calling out for your business.
+Suddenly I thought I heard somebody call Mr Garry!
+No, surely not I’m hearing things.
+Nobody knows my name here.
+But there it was again, Mr Garry over here, Mr Garry.
+I looked to see who was calling me.
+It was a young lady in one of the ticket booths.
 I went over, curious to know how she knew my name.

 As I approached the booth, I was still unsure as to whether it was me she was calling or not!
 But as I didn’t know where else to go, I had nothing to lose.
 It definitely was me, as she produced a copy of my ticket with my name on it.
 I don’t know how she knew me as it wasn’t where or who I bought the ticket from!
 It’s either because I was the only westerner today.
 Or she’d been told about my bike.
 Either way, it was pretty good.
 It saved me trying to find my way around.

 After she had given me my boarding pass and showed me which way to go, I found my ferry.
 There were about ten ferries.
 Mine was called the Batam Jet 2 at the far end of the jetty.
 When I say ferry, I don’t mean the big roll on roll off ferries that we have.
 These are Hydrofoils, which don’t carry vehicles, and there are no cabins.
 It was about 40ft in length and looked like a jet on water!
 I proceeded up the gangplank and asked where I should put my bike.
 Up here, it goes on the roof, sir!
 And with that, six porters manhandled it up onto the top of the boat!
 Rather than me, the bike with all my equipment weights nearly 50kg, and it’s an awkward shape!